Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: A bird's eye view of the problem

 {\bf Setting the stage}.
 The main purpose of this Part is to set the stage for the results presented later in this paper.
 In the next sections, in particular, we intend to clarify the following topics: \begin{itemize} \item Why is the Riemann zeta function a particular example of the Dirichlet $L$-functions? \item What is so special about the Riemann zeta function?
-In particular, why the approach \cite{ML,LM} successfully applied to show the validity of the Generalized Riemann Hypothesis for a generic $L$-function of non-principal characters cannot be simply extended to the Riemann zeta function? \item Would it be possible to unify the GRH and the RH? \item What is the importance of the Grosswald-Schnitzer theorem on the zeros of a set of random functions which are the analogue of the Dirichlet $L$-functions? \item What is the difference between the Statistical Approach and the Quantum Approach for establishing the validity of the Generalized Riemann Hypothesis? \item What do we know so far about the properties of the Mertens function and where does this knowledge come from? \end{itemize}
+In particular, why the approach \cite{ML,LM} successfully applied to show the validity of the Generalized Riemann Hypothesis for a generic $L$-function of non-principal characters cannot be simply extended to the Riemann zeta function? \item Would it be possible to show that the validity of RH implies the validity of the GRH? \item What is the importance of the Grosswald-Schnitzer theorem on the zeros of a set of random functions which are the analogue of the Dirichlet $L$-functions? \item What is the difference between the Statistical Approach and the Quantum Approach for establishing the validity of the Generalized Riemann Hypothesis? \item What do we know so far about the properties of the Mertens function and where does this knowledge come from? \end{itemize}

 {\bf Playing with dice}.
-As we will see shortly, the answer to the first two questions is very straight: any Dirichlet $L$-function is associate to a natural number $q \geq 1$, known as the modulus, and the Riemann zeta-function simply corresponds to $q=1$ case.
+As we will see shortly, the answer to the first two questions is very straightforward: any Dirichlet $L$-function is associated to a natural number $q \geq 1$, known as the modulus, and the Riemann zeta-function simply corresponds to the $q=1$ case.
 Moreover, we will show that, behind all these functions, there is a stochastic process which may be regarded as the outputs of a dice made of $q$ faces.
-Hence, for the Riemann zeta-function, we are formally dealing with a dice having only $q=1$ face, which is what makes difficult to apply our previous approach \cite{ML,LM} directly to $\zeta(s)$.
-As a matter of fact, this difficulty is what has motivated us to develop the alternative approach to the Riemann zeta function discussed in this article.
-However, interestingly enough, the story has had a compelling turn, in the sense that the approach here developed to deal with the RH can be also used to establish the validity of the GRH: this unifies the two hypotheses.
+Hence, for the Riemann zeta-function, we are formally dealing with a dice having only $q=1$ face, which is what makes it difficult to apply our previous approach \cite{ML,LM} directly to $\zeta(s)$. {A signature of this issue is the pole at $s=1$ for Dirichlet L-functions based on principal characters, which is absent for those based on non-principal characters.} As a matter of fact, this difficulty is what motivated us to develop the alternative approach to the Riemann zeta function discussed in this article.
+However, interestingly enough, the story has had a compelling turn, in the sense that the approach developed here to deal with the RH may be also used to establish the validity of the GRH.
 Let's see in more detail how all this comes about.